 Wadjemup Aboriginal Burial Ground Repair & Restoration Project

 Rottnest Island was used as an Aboriginal prison between 1838 and 1931.
-It is recorded that over 370 Aboriginal men imprisoned during this period, died on Rottnest Island and are buried at the site known as the Wadjemup Aboriginal Burial Ground, in the largest unmarked mass grave in the Southern Hemisphere.
+It is recorded that over 370 Aboriginal men imprisoned during this period, died on Rottnest Island and are buried at the site known as the Wadjemup Aboriginal Burial Ground, which is the largest deaths in custody gravesite in this country.

 The restoration and acknowledgement of the Wadjemup Aboriginal Burial Ground is an important step in aiding in the healing process of the Western Australian Aboriginal people and delivering a significant message of reconciliation from the State.